luczeng/MotionBlur/readme.md

-# Intro
+# Description
-A small project to estimate the motion blur of a camera using a convolutional neural network, to be later used to calibrate a deconvolution algorithm.
+This project aims at removing motion blur originating from the motion or shake of hand-held cameras.
+It aims to work blindly, ie no knowledge of the blur is required.
+The motion blur is estimated using a convolutional neural network, and is later used to calibrate a deconvolution algorithm.

-There are two parts to this project :
+The project consists of two distinct parts:
-	- the Image Processing Part with the deconvolution algorithms
+	- the image processing section, with the deconvolution algorithms and the forward models.
-	- the Deep Learning part that aims to estimate the blur
+	- the blur estimation section using a neural network.

-See the wiki for some visual insights.
+See the [wiki](https://github.com/luczeng/MotionBlur/wiki) for some visual insights.

-The blur is for the moment linear.
-Currently, we only try to estimate the angle, later we'll switch to the length.
+The library is coded in Python3.

+# News
+- As of May 2020, the project restarts!
+We move from tensorflow to pytorch.
+We will extend the motion blur models to space variant kernels.
+We plan to extend to TV deblurring.
+We will try better backbones (resnets).

+# Progress
+- As of now May 2020, we support deblurring of *linear blur* using a Wiener filter

 # Installation
 In your favorite conda environment, type: